 - Inflation Outpaces Wage Growth: Wages in the Inland Empire rose by 2.3 percent from the third quarter of 2020 to the third quarter of 2021 (the most recent statistics available), a slower rate than the prior period.
 Riverside County had the highest pay rise (3%), and San Bernardino County had the lowest (1.7%), though these gains represent a fall in actual earnings due to today’s historical inflation.

 - The Cost of Fuel Is Increasing: Fuel and service station taxable revenues in the Inland Empire increased by 56.9% over the previous year.
-With gas prices at record highs in the first half of 2022, expenditure in this category is virtually guaranteed to continue rising shortly.
+With gas prices at record highs in the first half of 2022, this category’s expenditure is guaranteed to continue rising shortly.

-- Historic Housing Market: Against a backdrop of historically low inventory, the Inland Empire’s median single-family house price increased by 18.3% from 2020 to the fourth quarter of 2021 (the most recent statistics available) the period at $517,000.
+- Historic Housing Market: Against historically low inventory, the Inland Empire’s median single-family house price increased by 18.3% from 2020 to the fourth quarter of 2021 (the most recent statistics available), the period at $517,000.
 Despite the increase, the region remains affordable compared to the rest of Southern California: median property prices in Los Angeles, Orange County, and San Diego are $860,000, $1.07 million, and $832,000, respectively.